Online Abuse & Digital Safety

 Online abuse stifles free speech.

 Online abuse—from violent threats and hateful slurs to sexual harassment and doxing—poses a direct and pressing threat to free expression.
-Writers, journalists, and scholars are targeted for their profession and their identity, especially if they are women, people of color, LGBTQ+, or as members of religious or ethnic minorities.
-PEN America is committed to making online spaces more safe, equitable, and free by: helping those facing abuse and other safety challenges; collaborating with media organizations, publishers, and other employers; conducting research and advocacy; and working with partner organizations to fight back.
+Writers, including journalists and scholars, are targeted for their profession and their identity, especially if they are women, people of color, LGBTQ+, or as members of religious or ethnic minorities.
+PEN America is committed to supporting all writers so that they can use their voice by: helping those facing abuse and other safety challenges; collaborating with media organizations, publishers, universities and other employers; conducting research and advocacy; and working with partner organizations to fight back.

 Reports